HandsOnDataViz/book/docs/HandsOnDataViz.md

 <iframe src="images/08-github/desktop-commit-push.gif" width="100%" height="400px">
 </iframe>
 <p class="caption">
-Figure 81: In this two-step process, click “Commit to Master,” then click “Push origin” to save and copy your edits from your local computer to your GitHub web account, as shown in this [animated GIF](https://handsondataviz.org/images/08-github/desktop-commit-push.gif).
+Figure 81: In this two-step process, click *Commit to Master*, then click *Push origin* to save and copy your edits from your local computer to your GitHub web account, as shown in this [animated GIF](https://handsondataviz.org/images/08-github/desktop-commit-push.gif).
 </p>